How to Promote Diversity Awareness & Cultural Diversity in Higher Education

 Degrees of education

 Several universities now offer courses specifically designed to foster cultural awareness and diversity, with some even making them mandatory for the attainment of undergraduate degrees.

-Other institutions provide optional cultural awareness programs that encourage and promote diversity, such as the Intercultural Leadership Program (ILP) run by the University of Pennsylvania.
+Other institutions provide optional cultural and diversity awareness programs that encourage and promote campus diversity, such as the Intercultural Leadership Program (ILP) run by the University of Pennsylvania.
 The ILP pulls together domestic and international students for a series of workshops and projects, aiming to create “an intercultural community of leaders who are ready to take on issues they are passionate about, learning more about communities different than their own, [to] make a lasting impact.”

 Make diversity awareness activities a party

-When looking to drive awareness around inclusion and diversity in higher education, many colleges schedule activities to promote cultural awareness or even set aside entire weeks to promote cultural diversity on campus.
-Some campuses host international food fairs, knowing that good food and full bellies are some of the best avenues for building cultural bridges.
+When looking to drive awareness around inclusion and diversity in higher education, many colleges schedule diversity awareness activities to promote cultural awareness or even set aside entire weeks to promote cultural diversity on campus.
+Some campuses host international food fairs, knowing that good food and full bellies are some of the best avenues for encouraging campus diversity and building cultural bridges.

 Back in 2011, the University of Leiden held a “Subculture Fashion Show” during the school’s cultural diversity week.
 Not only did the show provide a light-hearted avenue to learn more about the Norse culture, but it also helped to demonstrate that no culture is a monolith.
 Even a people unified by language and history can represent a rich assortment of thought and expression.

-Diversity training can prove to be an invaluable tool when promoting cultural awareness on your campus.
+Diversity awareness training can prove to be an invaluable tool when promoting cultural awareness on your campus.
 By offering your students the chance to develop the ability to communicate respectfully with peers from other backgrounds, you better prepare them to operate in the ever-shifting workplace and society as a whole.

-Ideally, this training will help students to recognize their own unconscious biases and equip them with real-world strategies to engage in civil discussion, promote inclusivity, and discourage harassment and bullying on campus through active bystander intervention.
+Ideally, this diversity awareness training will help students to recognize their own unconscious biases and equip them with real-world strategies to engage in civil discussion, promote inclusivity, and discourage harassment and bullying on campus through active bystander intervention.

-Hofstra University is taking a rather unique approach to encouraging cultural diversity and awareness on its campus, leveraging of some of the permanent collections housed within the school’s on-site museum.
+Hofstra University is taking a rather unique approach to encouraging cultural diversity and awareness on its campus, leveraging some of the permanent collections housed within the school’s on-site museum.